ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 https://github.com/apollographql/apollo-ios
 ```

-Once Xcode finds the apollo-ios package, select *Exact Version* for the Dependency Rule and select version 0.51.2.
+Once Xcode finds the apollo-ios package, select *Up to Next Major Version* for the Dependency Rule and select version 0.51.2.

 When the Apollo package is imported, only select the following package products: